 - IE41 In accordance with the transition requirements set out in Appendix C of the Standard, a grantor may elect to apply the Standard retrospectively by recognising and measuring service concession assets and related liabilities at the date of initial application (paragraph C3(b)).
-The date of initial application is the beginning of the earliest reporting period for which comparative information is presented in the financial statements. - IE42 This example illustrates the approach set out in paragraph C4(c) to measuring a liability under the grant of a right to the operator model at the date of initial application.
-The liability related to the grant of a right to the operator is required to be measured at the fair value (current replacement cost) of the related service concession asset at the date of initial application, adjusted to reflect the remaining period of the service concession arrangement relative to the total period of the arrangement, less any related financial liabilities. - IE43 Assuming that the service concession arrangement in this example does not also give rise to a financial liability for the grantor, the information needed for measuring the liability is illustrated in the following table:
+The date of initial application is the beginning of the earliest reporting period for which comparative information is presented in the financial statements. - This example illustrates the approach set out in paragraph C4(c) to measuring a liability under the grant of a right to the operator model at the date of initial application.
+The liability related to the grant of a right to the operator is required to be measured at the fair value (current replacement cost) of the related service concession asset at the date of initial application, adjusted (1) for any consideration transferred by the grantor to the operator that is recognised as an asset and (2) to reflect the remaining period of the service concession arrangement relative to the total period of the arrangement, (3) less any related financial liabilities. - IE43 Assuming that the service concession arrangement in this example has not required any payments or other consideration from the grantor to the operator and does not give rise to a financial liability for the grantor, the information needed for measuring the liability is illustrated in the following table: